-So I’ve pulled together my best tips for creating a content marketing strategy specifically for service-based business.
+So I’ve pulled together my best tips for creating a content marketing strategy specifically for service-based businesses.
+If you would rather just jump right in, Download the Strategic Content Toolkit for Service-Based Businesses to get started.

 Your Content Marketing Goals

-Content goals will definitely vary from business to business and should be determined by what your overall business goals are but these are the 3 main categories of content goals that apply almost universally to service-based businesses.
+Your content goals will definitely vary from business to business and should be determined by what your overall business goals are, but these are the 3 main categories of content goals that apply almost universally to service-based businesses.

 One aim of your content is to establish yourself as an expert who completely understands what your ideal customers are dealing with and struggling with, and as a result, how you can help them.

-This is super important because as a service-based business, your customers aren’t just looking at a purchase decision, they’re looking at a relationship decision – Who do they want to work?
+This is super important because as a service-based business, your customers aren’t just looking at a purchase decision, they’re looking at a relationship decision – who do they want to work with?
 Who is the most empathetic to their situation?
 And who by extension is the most qualified to help solve their problem?

 Most of these decisions are made based on trust and instinct.

-One way to establish yourself as an empathetic expert?
+One way to establish yourself as an expert who also deeply understands their current situation and their future vision?
 Create content that solves a problem for them.
 Create content that treats them as an individual.
 Create content that deepens your relationship with your readers.
 And only pitch your offer once you’ve established that relationship and have helped them solve a problem.

 Takeaway Action: Talk to a lot of potential customers to get an understanding of what types of problems you can solve and solutions you can offer.